-4.41 Select an appropriate expression (=, >= or <=) for the performance indicator selected in step 3 from the drop-down list in the 'Expression' column.
-Expressions should be assigned to performance indicators in accordance with guidance in Table 4.3, as it makes logical sense that the aim would be to maximise (>=) condition in the higher bands or minimise (<=) condition in the lower bands.
+4.39 Select an appropriate expression (=, >= or <=) for the performance indicator selected in step 3 from the drop down list in the 'Expression' column.
+Expressions should be assigned to performance indicators in accordance with guidance in Table 4.2.
 An error message will be displayed if an invalid Expression is selected.
-Despite the error message, the user will be able to run the analysis; the Tool will automatically change the expression to the right way around and proceed as usual.
-In spite of the above, the user is encouraged to insert a valid expression prior to running the analysis.
-For e.g., Figure 4.19 depicts a Performance Target where the user requests that assets which are in VG condition to be >=50%.